willgarcia/rosa-cloudformation/README.md

 Please, proceed with the following steps **during** cluster creation:

-1. Find the current status of the cluster with the `rosa list cluser`.
+1. Find the current status of the cluster with the `rosa list cluser` command.
-2. If the cluster status is *installing*, run the following commands:
+2. When the cluster status is *installing*, run the following commands:

 ```bash
 VPC_EGRESS=`aws cloudformation describe-stacks --stack-name $AWS_STACK_NAME --query "Stacks[0].Outputs[?OutputKey=='oEgressVpc'].OutputValue" --output text`